Schlossberg (Graz): Entertainment

 Each year, the Elevate Festival, a festival for contemporary music, art, and political discourse, is held in various venues in and around the Schlossberg.

 In the large tunnel connecting the elevator to the Schlossbergplatz, the Fairytale Express Graz can be found.
 This is a popular grotto railway ride for children.

 In February 2017, construction on a large indoor slide Sclossbergrutsche Graz was completed.
 The slide is constructed out of large tubular metal pieces and winds around the elevator.
 The slide rises 64 m and is 170 m long.
-A ride takes approximately 40 seconds and costs up to €7,80.
+A ride takes approximately 40 seconds and costs up to €7.80.

-At the top of the mountain is the Kasemattenbühne, a free-air concert venue.
-It is one of the most popular venue locations in Graz and has a retractable roof so that it can be used in inclement weather.
-The venue has a capacity of 1310 people.
+At the top of the mountain is the Kasemattenbühne, an open-air concert venue.
+It is one of the most popular venues in Graz and has a retractable roof that can be used in inclement weather.
+The venue has a capacity of 1,310 people.